 “The central dispute is whether Santopietro’s actions went beyond protected expression and moved into the realm of business activity,” Berzon wrote for the unanimous three-judge panel.

 “Like the sale of an artist’s paintings, the sale of a snapshot of a performer’s protected street performance is likely protected in itself.
 Although the ‘customer’ is involved in the process of creating the work at issue here, because Crawford took the photo of Howell interacting with the ‘sexy cops,’ there is no dispute that Santopietro and Patrick ‘applie[d their] creative talents.’”
 (Citations omitted.)

 Commercial activities are not inherently protected by the First Amendment, so the facts of the case are disputed, and the district court should not have granted summary judgment to either party, Berzon ruled.

-She said the district court, by jury trial, needs to resolve whether Santopietro, in ordering Crawford to delete the photo, violated county law for demanding payment for services without a business license.
+She said the district court, by jury trial, needs to resolve whether Santopietro talked to Crawford about deleting the photo, and whether she is subject to a county law for demanding payment for services without a business license.